geoportti/Land-revealing-in-Finland-due-to-land-uplift/README.md

 - [2m Elevation model][1] by National Land Survey of Finland.
 Data available in Taito.
 - [10m Elevation model][2] by National Land Survey of Finland.
 Data available in Taito.
 - [UTM map sheet division][9] by the National Land Survey of Finland.
-Data available in the File service of open data.
+Data available in the [File service of open data][10].
+The needed   UTM_10 grid is stored for you in data folder.
 - Sea areas of the [Topographic Database][3] by the National Land Survey of Finland.
 Data available in Taito
 - Isostacy point data based on the NKG2016LU_lev land uplift data by the Nordic Geodetic Comission.
 More about the data [here][8].